oddwonout10/jbcnclassenakb/docs/ingestion_pipeline.md

 2. **Ingestion run** – `python -m ingestion.ingest_documents`:
    - Computes SHA-256 checksum to deduplicate uploads (`documents.source_sha256` unique index).
    - Extracts text (PDF text layer, or OCR via Tesseract for images/scanned PDFs).
-   - Normalises whitespace and chunks text into ~800-word segments (200-word overlap).
+   - Builds layout-aware sections (headings, bullet lists, tables) and creates ~220-word chunks with 40-word overlaps, falling back to page-based windowing when structure is absent.
+   - Generates 2–3 highlights per circular from the section tree so deterministic answers can surface key takeaways.
-   - Uses `sentence-transformers/all-MiniLM-L6-v2` to embed each chunk.
+   - Uses `sentence-transformers/all-MiniLM-L6-v2` (via OpenAI `text-embedding-3-small`) to embed each chunk.
    - Derives `published_on` date by parsing filenames and in-document dates (latest found wins; defaults to today if none).
    - Uploads binary file to Supabase Storage (`class-circulars` bucket) and writes metadata to `documents`.
    - Inserts chunks + embeddings into `document_chunks`, storing the same `published_on` so retrieval can rank by recency.